hashicorp/terraform-provider-aws/website/docs/d/ec2_transit_gateway_attachment.html.markdown

 ## Attribute Reference

-In addition to all arguments above, the following attributes are exported:
+This data source exports the following attributes in addition to the arguments above:

 * `arn` - ARN of the attachment.
 * `association_state` - The state of the association (see [the underlying AWS API](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_TransitGatewayAttachmentAssociation.html) for valid values).